ThomG1/grime-song-generator/README.md

 ## Credits

 ### Content
 - [Wes Bos](https://www.youtube.com/watch?v=VuN8qwZoego&t=166s) was used to help design the functionality of the 'playground' section with playable pads using partial code from this, particularly in assigning data-keys to play a sound.
+This involves HTML, CSS and Javascript for the playground section.
 - [Traversy Media](https://www.youtube.com/watch?v=QTHRWGn_sJw) was used to help design and build the functionality and aesthetic of the loop player section with play, pause, next and previous functions used here.
 This includes the spinning disc feature of the player.
+This involves HTML, CSS and Javascript for the Loop Player section
 - [Code with Voran](https://www.youtube.com/watch?v=dgcYOm8n8ME) was used to help the functionality of the contact page emailJS feature.
 - [Bootstrap](https://getbootstrap.com) version 5.2 has been used throughout for responsiveness.
 - [Font Awesome](https://fontawesome.com/) was used for the icons in the loop player